 Ex-Senator Crane is considered slyer than he looks.

 Putting Theories Into Practice

 By Hiram K. Moderwell

 Rome, June 15.

 DIRECTLY after the Polish attack on Kiev, the Italian General Confederation of Labor and the Italian Socialist Party called upon the workers to prevent the shipment of supplies to Poland.
 Every worker was appointed a committee of public information to aid in realizing the boycott.

-Nearly every day since the order went into effect, Avanti has carried dispatches like these:

-Piacenza, 3

-"Monday evening, 31 of May, three cars of munitions, grenades and projectiles were disconnected from train 149 by the railwaymen.
+Nearly every day since the order went into effect, Avanti has carried dispatches like these: "Monday evening, 31 of May, three cars of munitions, grenades and projectiles were disconnected from train 149 by the railwaymen.
 These were apparently destined for Genoa.
 It was not possible to stop the following cars, also destined for Genoa, and loaded with grenades, munitions and projectiless 350114, 156506, L-55954, 165761, 250112.
 Notice of this is hereby given and the comrades in Genoa are requested to take the necessary measures.
 Further, it was impossible to stop car No. 227501, loaded with pistols and rifles destined for the Royal Police, Rome."

-Lodi.
-3

 "This evening a car loaded with dynamite, bearing the number 220110, directed to Domodossohn (Swiss frontier) coming from Porto Civitanova, left for Milan with train 6758.
 It will probably be at Milan to-night at the Porto Romana station."

-Such notices are usually telegraphed by the local headquarters of the railwaymen's union or by the local Camera del Lavoro, but they may also be sent by any group of railwaymen as soon as they have established the fact.
+Such notices are usually telegraphed by the local head-quarters of the railwaymen's union or by the local Camera del Lavoro, but they may also be sent by any group of railwaymen as soon as they have established the fact.
 Duplicates are sent directly to the Camera del Lavoro in the city to which the train is proceeding.
 Within twenty-four hours, or at most thirty-six, the railwaymen into whose hands the cars have fallen are taking "the necessary measures."

-For example, the Camera del Lavoro of Trieste was informed by some of its members, a few days ago, that a train of munitions and supplies was standing in the south station about to depart in the general direction of Poland.
+For example, the Camera del Lavoro of Trieste was informed by some of its members, a few days ago, that a

+Interpreter: "He wants to know why the hell you don't learn English like a good citizen."
+Alien: "Jesus,-he good-he not speak English." train of munitions and supplies was standing in the south station about to depart in the general direction of Poland.
 The Camera telegraphed the fact to the central office of the Confederation in Milan and requested instructions.
 The reply came promptly: "Prevent departure of the train."
 The same day the railwaymen went to the yards and completely unloaded the train.
+The Italian government recently announced that it was furnishing no supplies to Poland.
+A few days later Avanti published the following letter, secured no doubt from some comrade in the Ministry of Finance: "Ministry of Finance, Division 2, Section I. (Eportation).
+Rome, 19-5-20.